warp143/CryptoMY/README.md

 Print the stack trace with `bt`

-* To run Graft Network within gdb:
+* To run CryptoMy Network within gdb:

 Type `gdb /path/to/cryptomyd`